-The following table summarises the sensitivity of the Funds operating profit and net assets attributable to unitholders to interest rate risk and other price risk.
+The following table summarises the sensitivity of the Fund's operating profit and net assets attributable to unitholders to interest rate risk and other price risk.
 The reasonably possible movements in the risk variables have been determined based on management's best estimate, having regard to a number of factors, including historical levels of changes in interest rates, historical correlation of the Fund's investment with the relevant benchmark and market volatility.
-However, actual movements in the risk variables maybe greater or less than anticipated due to a number of factors, including unusually large market shocks resulting from changes in performances and correlation between the performances of the economies, markets and securities in which the Fund invests.
+However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusually large market shocks resulting from changes in performances and correlation between the performances of the economies, markets and securities in which the Fund invests.
 As a result, historic variations in risk variables should not be used to predict future variations in the risk variables.

-Impact on operating profit/net assets attributable to unitholders' interest rate risk Impact on operating profit/net assets attributable to unitholders' interest rate risk 31st December 2021 Change in interest rate of the trust's investment in trading securities: +1.5% -1.5% 70,863 (70,863) 64,190 (64,190)
+Impact on operating profit/net assets attributable to unitholders' interest rate risk Impact on operating profit/net assets attributable to unitholders' interest rate risk

+¥ , n 8 31st December 2024 31st December 2023

+Change in interest rate of the Trust's - ·

+investment in trading securities: 30

++1.5% ¥5.
+13,069 15,004

+-1.5% (13,069) (15,004)